5D4N South Korea Itinerary for K-Drama Fans

 Hotel Seine

 Hotel Del Luna fans will recognize Hotel Seine from an episode of the drama.
-Fun fact, though: Hotel Seine isn’t actually a hotel — it’s actually a gorgeous cafe designed like an old-school hotel.
+Fun fact, though: Hotel Seine isn’t actually a hotel, but rather, a gorgeous cafe designed like an old-school hotel.
 So, you’ll be hitting two birds with this particular stop on our K-drama itinerary; it’s a photo op and a great place to have drinks and dessert!

 Address: 28-5 Donhwamun-ro 11-gil, Nakwon-dong, Jongno-gu, Seoul (서울 종로구 돈화문로11길 28-5)